Draphtx/foundry-vtt-breadcrumbs/README.md

 `Max Trail Length` The maximum number of crumbs in a given trail.
 Can be overriden at the scene level.

+`Hidden` Breadcrumbs trails are only visible to the GM role.

 ## <a name="scene-options"></a>Scene Options
 #### To set these options, use the included `breadcrumbsSceneConfig` macro to apply settings to the currently-viewed scene.